• Skip to primary navigation

 So the great thing about bringing along a cover-up is that you can head directly from the beach into a cute cafe for a bite to eat and then (since you have your Keens as above) directly out on a hike or back to the beach.

-I honestly never put on make-up or did my hair the whole time I was in Kauai but I could never have made it without my swimsuit cover-up.
+I honestly never put on make-up or did my hair the whole time I was in Kauai but I could never have managed without my swimsuit cover-up.

 Get one on Amazon here (or shop the boutiques on island).